28th G8 summit: Citizens' responses and authorities' counter-responses

 Kananaskis was selected because of its isolated location.
 Security was augmented by CF-188 jet fighters, air-to-air refuelling aircraft and helicopters which patrolled the skies non-stop; all major thoroughfares were closed, many of the shops in nearby Calgary were boarded up, and police reportedly outnumbered protesters six to one.
 It was the largest peacetime security operation in Canadian history.

 Security was very tight at the summit, costing taxpayers in excess of $200 million.
 It attracted thousands of protesters and security was provided by 5,000 to 7,000 police and military officers.
+Protests were described as largely peaceful.
 This was the first G-8 summit held after the September 11, 2001 attacks.

 Business opportunity

 For some, the G8 summit became a profit-generating event; as for example, the official G8 Summit magazines which have been published under the auspices of the host nations for distribution to all attendees since 1998.